StereoD-Development/flaunch/doc/build_commands.md

     - "mytool {some_arguments} {my_filename}.foo"
 ```

-When running those commands, the terminal would recieve:
+All seems well but when running those commands, the terminal would recieve:
 ```
 ["mytool"] ["-t foo -vvv --another-arg \"blarg bloog\""] ["the_filename.foo"]
 ```